Yarli Allison, Leti Leti, 2021

-Yarli graduated in 2017 with an MFA first-class honour in Sculpture from The Slade School of Fine Art , University College London, UK, with the entry award of the year’s Yitzhak Danziger scholarship.
+Graduated in 2017 with an MFA first-class honour in Sculpture from The Slade School of Fine Art , University College London (UK), Yarli was granted the entry award of the year’s Yitzhak Danziger scholarship.

 Yarli was selected as one of the Canadian artists to be presented at The State Hermitage Museum's Young Artists Program in St. Petersburg and 30 Under 30 at The Gardiner Museum, Toronto (2014).
-In 2017, Yarli co-curated a collective digital installation pop-up MEMEMEME in The Crypt Gallery at central London with 42 emerging artists across the world.
-Her directed film Elephant the Allison (2018) explores obsessions, imagined identity formation and digital dating experience as an queer Asian in the West, which the work was screened internationally in diverse Queer Film Festivals (2018-2020).
-She has exhibited at TAF_The Art Foundation, Athens (2018) and internationally in Venice, Hong Kong, New York, Madrid, Ireland, Berlin, Poland and Japan.
+In 2017, Yarli co-curated a collective digital installation pop-up MEMEMEME in The Crypt Gallery in central London with 42 emerging international artists.

-Yarli’s work was reviewed by Deborah Levy in Ivan Juritz Prize (2017), and featured in Vice and Aesthetica Magazine.
-In 2018, she was a guest speaker of Sotheby’s Institute of Art, London (2022), Academic of Visual Arts, HKBU and The Arts Show, BBC Radio Ulster.
-She is a member of Asia-Art-Activism Network.
+Yarli’s work was reviewed by Deborah Levy in Ivan Juritz Prize (2017), and featured in The Guardian, Evening Standard, and beyond (2022).
+They were invited as a guest speaker of Sotheby’s Institute of Art, London (2022), Academic of Visual Arts, HKBU and The Arts Show, BBC Radio Ulster (2018).